GeeItsZee/DeltaInventory/README.md

 # DeltaInventory
 DeltaInventory is an inventory synchronization plugin for Bukkit / Spigot using BungeeCord.
-It uses MySQL for storing player inventories and DeltaEssentials for server switching.
+It relies on DeltaEssential's ServerSwitchEvent to save inventories before players switch which guarantees that data will be ready and up-to-date when they arrive at their destination server.

 ## Features
-- Storage of inventories in MySQL database
+- Storage of inventories in YML files that can be shared between servers through soft links
 - Bukkit/Spigot's version compatible ItemStack serialization
 - Async inventory loading and saving